Jeff Manto: Playing career

+Manto's nickname in his playing days was "Mickey".

 Manto won the Texas League Most Valuable Player in 1988 and the International League Most Valuable Player Award.
 In 1994, a season in which he played for both the Norfolk Tides and the Rochester Red Wings, he won the International League Most Valuable Player.

 Manto tied a major league record with four consecutive home runs in four consecutive official at bats.